LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 ===========================================================================

-Our inspiration is Lazarek et al.'s POPL paper, which shows the possibility of large-scale design evaluations that do _not_ involve human sw devs.
+Our inspiration is Lazarek et al.'s POPL paper, which shows the possibility of large-scale design evaluations that do _not_ involve human software devs.

 The challenge is how to adapt this work to problems other than contracts.
-Given the close relationship between Natural and contracts, it is _natural_ to pursue an adaptation of the Lazarek method to gradual typing.
+Given the close relationship between Natural and contracts, it is "natural" to pursue an adaptation of the Lazarek method to gradual typing.
 Adaptation means retaining some ideas and injecting entirely new
 ones:

 1. Lazarek et al.'s work can use off-the-shelf mutators because they are only looking for bugs that contracts can discover in an untyped world.
-Our work demands an entirely new judgement of which mutators are "good" or "bad".
+Our work demands an entirely new judgment of which mutators are "good" or "bad".
 This new judgment means cutting one mutator, changing four of them, and adding nine.
 There was no other way to get an _interesting_ and diverse body of bugs (see section 4).